camunda/camunda-docs-static/get-started/content/rpa/_index.md

 When you are using Cawemo SaaS, please open the <a href="https://cawemo.com/settings/">settings page</a> and verify in the "Details" section that your Enterprise license is active.

-In order to use Cawemo On-Premises, please follow this <a href="https://docs.camunda.org/cawemo/latest/technical-guide/installation/">on-premises installation guide</a>.
+In order to use Cawemo On-Premises (version 1.4 or later), please follow this <a href="https://docs.camunda.org/cawemo/latest/technical-guide/installation/">on-premises installation guide</a>.

 When being logged in to Cawemo: